graphcore-research/unit-scaling/docs/user_guide.rst

 **Constraints**

 Many unit-scaled operations introduce a :code:`constraint: Callable` argument.
-*Most users can simply leave this argument to take the default value and ignore it.*
+*In most cases, you can simply leave this argument to take the default value and ignore it.*

-The purpose of this constraint is that for some ops, particular scaling factors in the forward and backward pass may be required to be identical in order to produce valid gradients.
+The purpose of this constraint is that, for some ops, particular scaling factors in the forward and backward passes must all be identical in order to produce valid gradients.
 This constraint argument specifies how to arrive at the shared scale.

-For example, the implementation of :code:`unit_scaling.functional.linear` contains the following code:
+For example, the implementation of :py:func:`unit_scaling.functional.linear` contains the following code:

 .. code-block::